 It will depend on the age of the appliance.
 Theoretically, a retailer can try to reduce their costs by asking the customer to pay a contribution.
 The logic is that you have already enjoyed a certain percentage of an expected lifespan so shouldn’t be entitled to a complete replacement free of charge.
 This does make logical sense, but whether or not they would try this is dependent on the circumstances and the retailer.
 Hopefully most retailers just can’t be bothered with the potential complexities involved, and certainly in this case where the appliance is only 14 months old they should hopefully just swap it for a new one.
 It may be quite different though if an appliance is not so close the guarantee expiry date.

 Here’s how it would work

-It’s complicated because in order to ask for a contribution towards the cost they need to work out what percentage of life you’ve already enjoyed.
-They would need to say how long the appliance would be expected to last on average, and these figures aren’t easy to know or agree upon.
+It’s complicated.
+In order to ask for a contribution towards the cost they need to work out what percentage of life you’ve already enjoyed.
+They would need to say how long the appliance would be expected to last on average.
+These figures aren’t easy to know or agree upon.
 Say for example they claim a fridge freezer would normally last 10 years (which is 120 months), they could say you’ve enjoyed 14 of those months which equates to just over 10%.